- Written by Kevin Edwards on

 AdExchanger’s 2016 edition of A Marketer’s Guide To Cross Device Identity sums up the different sides of this argument.
-To outline, any company that performs cross-device matching is essentially operating a compromise between making tracking accurate and making it accurate at scale.
+To paraphrase, any company that performs cross-device matching is essentially operating a compromise between making tracking accurate and making it accurate at scale.

 A greater demand for reach means sacrificing accuracy.
 That is the conventional wisdom in the cross-device tracking world.
-It’s a theory that permeates because the vast majority of technology vendors are using probabilistic data to match devices and users.
+It’s a theory that pervades because the vast majority of technology vendors are using probabilistic data to match devices and users.
 And probabilistic data, even when used alongside deterministic matching, will always inject a degree of randomness into cross-device matching.
 The greater the demand for reach the more cross-device solutions need to rely on probabilistic data, and this reliance lowers accuracy.
 It’s a self-fulfilling prophecy in many ways.
 The marketer demands greater scale to make their cross-device solution reach more users, and in doing so the response of the vendor is to provide reach at the cost of accurate matches of devices and users.
 In turn, this lowers the reliability of the tracking solution, and dampens enthusiasm for cross-device among advertisers, at a time when most consumer studies tell us that if you aren’t tracking cross-device then you aren’t really tracking at all.

 However, this prophecy doesn’t have to come true for everyone.
 Because deterministic data can be used to build an accurate, scalable cross-device tracking solution without the need for the unhealthy reach v accuracy trade off.